Techfugees TORONTO 🇨🇦

 Amy is currently a Product Manager at Connected.
 She was born and raised in the suburbs of Toronto and received a B.Comm from McGill University in Montreal.
 Passionate and fascinated by the possibility of using what is traditionally known as “business strategy” to address complex social problems, Amy has worked at The Centre For Social Innovation and then moved onto MaRS, a nonprofit who’s mission intersects entrepreneurship and innovation.
 She also has a knack for client-facing work and has further refined those skills while at SoapBox, Normative and most recently Connected.
-She’s excited to bring her knowledge and experience with the Toronto tech ecosystem to help build the first American chapter of Techfugees!
+She started as Chapter co-lead and is now supporting the team as a volunteer.
+She’s excited to bring her knowledge and experience with the Toronto tech ecosystem to help build the first Nothern American chapter of Techfugees!

 Mounir is a social entrepreneur and advisor in the field of community development.
 His multicultural background, as well as his organizational network in different countries, have helped him build several refugee settlement programs in Syria, Lebanon and Iraq prior to his arrival to Canada under the Syrian refugee sponsorship program.
 He currently works with ACSA – Newcomers’ Centre as a Program Specialist, where he focuses on building entrepreneurship, employment, skills building, and mentorship programs for refugees and newcomers.
 With an educational background in computer science, global development studies, and innovation and entrepreneurship management, he is excited to help launch Toronto’s Techfugees chapter!